SBC-Utrecht/PyTom/README.md

 ## Getting Started

 ### Prerequisites

 PyTomGUI is designed to run on linux systems, but can also be installed on MacOSX.
-It requires the following software package to be installed:
+All required packages are managed via conda.
+For further info see the wiki [installation page](https://github.com/FridoF/PyTomPrivate/wiki/Installation).

+If you want to make use of PyTomGUI interfacing with motioncor2 and IMOD's ctf correction, you will need to install these:

 ```
-# General packages
-- python (>= 3.7 )
-- openmpi
-- fftw3
-- gcc (version 5-7)
-- libxml2
-- swig (>= 3.0.12)

-# Python Packages
-- numpy
-- scipy
-- boost
-- lxml
-- mrcfile
-- tqdm
-- scikit-image
-- matplotlib
-- cupy (Optional for GPU acceleration)

-# Optional Software Packages used by GUI
-- PyQt5
-- pyqtgraph
 - motioncor2 ( >=1.2.1)
 - imod (=4.10.25)
 ```

 ### Installing